Upon hearing the Supreme Court Judges’ verdict, there was nothing but tears and joy.

 The Supreme Court judgment paved the way to university for young people who had previously been blocked from higher education.
 However, it was not the end of the fight.
 Some are still forced to wait years after being granted status before being able to apply, while many young people who grew up and were educated in the UK are still unable to access student finance at all.
 After the case concluded, the Let us Learn project continued to advocate for the rights of young UK migrants, releasing the film Young, Gifted and Blocked to highlight the situation for those barred from a university education because of their status.

 In the following years, the Let us Learn project broadened from its focus on education to fighting for the rights of young migrants across the board, in particular the impact of rising Home Office fees.
-In October 2019, the project is set to spin out into an independent organisation called We Belong - one of the first young-migrant-led organisations of its kind in the UK.
+In September 2019, the project spun out into an independent organisation called We Belong - one of the first young-migrant-led organisations of its kind in the UK.
+We published an evaluation of the process of setting up a new charity together with We Belong in February 2020.